 In Zen kitchen practice we train in the presence and care for one’s life, one’s nourishment and the gifts of the earth.
 Our practice is to deeply connect with our activity and life.
 Our relationship to the preparation of food reveals our relationship to all being.
 The many hindrances to a present mind and loving heart become evident as we mindfully chop carrots or peel ginger.
-Because our cooking practice is a profound mirror revealing the habits of mind in each moment, we consider the Zen kitchen to be a second meditation hall.
+Because our cooking practice is a profound mirror revealing the habits of mind in each moment, we consider kitchen practice as a central form of service to the community and a deep expression of dana (generosity).

 Whether you are new to Zen or have been sitting meditation for awhile, working in the kitchen is a wonderful way to enter practice or deepen your understanding of the self through mindful activity.
 In Zen, shared activity is the training.
 We come and work together to support ourselves and one another with our presence.
 Our way is rooted in thousands of years of monastic practice where all work is done in silence and functional speech so that we can be with our activity completely.